 Making hot chocolate can make for a great winter sequencing short story idea.
 There are easy ways to provide reenactment of the story using pretend play or sensory bins.

-Plus, you can even make real hot chocolate while also talking about what happened in the short story.
+Plus, you can make real hot chocolate while talking about what happened in the short story.
 After making hot chocolate, students can tell what happened in their own words.

 If you struggle with writing a hot chocolate short story, there are 3 and 4 picture sequencing short stories in this winter set.